La Conga – 1551 N. Vine

 The 1935 production of Mutiny on the Bounty, based on the 1932 novel by Charles Nordhoff and James Norman Hall, itself based on real events, sparked a flurry of South Pacific themed films, peaking in 1937.

-The 1935 Mutiny on the Bounty was largely filmed in California, with some location shooting in Tahiti.
+The 1935 Mutiny on the Bounty was largely filmed in California.
+A real life South Seas cafe opened on Catalina Island, the Isthumus.

 Wings over Honolulu (1937), with a naval aviator theme, starred Wendy Barrie and Ray Milland.